JAGUAR RACING TO 1959

 Model by SCALELECTRIC 1/32

-1956 Jaguar D-Type: Briggs Cunningham entered this D-Type (XKD-601) at Sebring in 1956 under Jaguar Distributors of New York.
+1956 Jaguar D-Type (Sebring 12-Hour, 1956): Briggs Cunningham entered this D-Type (XKD-601) at Sebring in 1956 under Jaguar Distributors of New York.
 Drivers were Mike Hawthorne and Desmond Titterington, Jaguar factory drivers.
 Hathorne led Fangio in his Ferrari 860 Monza in the first hour and a close battle ensued for the lead over the first eight hours.
 With 90 minutes left in the race, after leading or in second place the whole race, the Jaguar was withdrawn as the brakes were spent and Fangio went on to win.
 The car was raced in 1956 by Jaguar at the Nurburgring 1000 km and Reims 12 Hours (2nd) before being sold to Duncan Hamilton.

 Model by BRUMM (modified) 1/43